teruo41/teruo41.github.io/pubse.md

 ### Conference Papers

+0. __Teruo Tanimoto__, Takatsugu Ono, Koji Inoue,
+   ***CPCI Stack: Metric for Accurate Bottleneck Analysis on OoO Microprocessors,*** In Proceedings of the Fifth International Symposium on Computing and Networking. (to appear)

 0. Hiroshi Sasaki, Fang-Hsiang Su, __Teruo Tanimoto,__ and Simha Sethumadhavan,
    ***Why Do Programs Have Heavy Tails?,***
    In Proceedings of IEEE International Symposium on Workload Characterization (IISWC '17), Oct.
 2017, (to appear)<!-- (acceptance rate: 23/83=27.7%)-->